 That said, I've found that rental car rates are generally cheaper here on the Cape than they are in Boston.
 So if saving $$ is a your primary consideration, then compare the cost of renting a car in Boston and driving to the Cape, with the cost of taking the bus to the Cape and renting the car once you get here.
 Whatever works out better - go for it!

 Hope this helps!
-Any more questions, feel free to ask!! almost 7 years ago
+Any more questions, feel free to ask!! over 7 years ago